 Stick to your training

-First aid is your first line of defence in emergency and non-emergency situations.
+First aid is your first line of defense in an emergency and non-emergency situations.
 It is extremely important that you act on your training.
 A first aid course does not replace the need for medical professionals.
-Training or no training you should always call 911 in emergencies and always seek advice or assistance from a medical professional such as a registered nurse or doctor when you are dealing with situations outside of your training.
+Training or no training you should always call911 in cases of emergencies and seek advice or assistance from a medical professional such as a registered nurse or doctor when you are dealing with situations outside of your training.

 From Sidney to Victoria BC, Pacific Coast Health Services provides home healthcare for seniors and persons with disabilities.
 From respite care & 24-hour care to dementia care & advanced foot care, our care line is open 24 hours a day, 7 days a week - 365 days a year.
 To book your free in-home healthcare assessment.